2011 Norway attacks: Attack

 Residents in a flotilla of motorboats and fishing dinghies sailed out to rescue the survivors, who were pulled out shivering and bleeding from the water and picked up from hiding places in the bushes and behind rocks around the island's shoreline.
 Some survived by pretending to be dead.
 Several campers, especially those who knew the island well, swam to the island's rocky west side and hid in the caves which are only accessible from the water.
 Others were able to hide away on the secluded Kjærlighetsstien ("love path").
 Forty-seven of the campers sought refuge in Skolestua ("the School House") together with personnel from the Norwegian People's Aid.
 Although Breivik fired two bullets through the door, he did not get through the locked door, and the people inside this building survived.

-The teenagers said that they had decided that it was too difficult to stop the gunman.
+Two Chechen teenagers, Movsar Dzhamayev (17) and Rustam Daudov (16) had pelted the gunman with rocks in an attempt to stop him.
+The teenagers said they then decided that it was too difficult to stop the gunman and better to save lives.
 They discovered a cave-like opening in a rock where they hid 23 children from Breivik.
 Dzhamayev, who kept guard outside, also dragged three youngsters from the lake who were close to drowning.

 Former prime minister Gro Harlem Brundtland, whom Breivik said he hated and, in a pun on the (more or less ironic) epithet Landsmoderen ("mother of the nation"), referred to in his writings as landsmorderen ("murderer of the nation"), had been on the island earlier in the day to give a speech to the camp.
-After the attack, Breivik stated that he originally wanted to target her specifically; but because of delays related to the renovation of Oslo Central railway station, he arrived after she had already left."Norway shooting: killer 'confirms Gro Harlem Brundtland was main target'".
-The Daily Telegraph.
-25 July 2011.
+After the attack, Breivik stated that he originally wanted to target her specifically; but because of delays related to the renovation of Oslo Central railway station, he arrived after she had already left.

+Investigators later confirmed that they collected a total of 186 spent ammunition shell casings on the island.